AndreasBakke/rvfpm/README.md

 # riscv-fpm

-Compiled, tested and verified for macOS - Apple clang version 15.0 For other OS.
+Compiled and tested for compliance using Apple Arm - Apple clang version 15.0

+Compiled, tested for compliance and simulated using x86_64 - GCC 12.2.0

+For other OS.
 Update flags to the compiler in work/Makefile.

-Library paths might also need to be updated. export LD_LIBRARY_PATH=/cad/gnu/gcc/12.2.0/dependencies_lib ^Set path to libmpfr.so.6

-make TestFloat
+To test for IEEE754 compliance run make TestFloat from work/

-run:
-make rhelSL
- vsim -sv_lib bin/lib_rvfpm -novopt work.rvfpm_tb -suppress 12110
+- Results is written to work/tests/<target>/rm-<rounding mode>/<test>.txt

+For functional verification run make sim_full from work/